-For those looking for a quick answer: I charge $1,300 for a mostly-inclusive 10 page website, or $1,000 for a 5 page website.
+For those looking for a quick answer: I charge $1,300 for a custom-designed 10 page website, or $500 for a template-based website with 5 pages.
 To ease the hit to your wallet, I ask for half up front and half upon completion.
 I’m also usually willing to break it down into 3 payments if you ask nicely.

 If that price seems high or low, keep reading for a breakdown of what all goes into a web design quote, and what to look for when you’re getting web design quotes from different firms or freelancers!

 Red Flag #1: Is the Web Design Quote too Low?